Doneil Henry: Senior

-Henry earned his first cap for Canada's senior team August 15, 2012, in a friendly against Trinidad and Tobago.
+Henry earned his first cap for Canada's senior team August 15, 2012, in a friendly against Trinidad and Tobago under head coach Stephen Hart.
 He started the match before being subbed out at halftime for Pedro Pacheco, the game ended in a 2–0 victory.
 On December 10, 2012, he was awarded the 2012 Canadian U-20 Player of the Year, receiving 37.8% of the vote and just beating out Samuel Piette for the award.

 On June 27, 2013, Henry was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.

 Henry was named to the squad for the 2019 CONCACAF Gold Cup on May 30, 2019.
 He scored his first goal for Canada on September 7, 2019, against Cuba in a CONCACAF Nations League match.
 Henry was named to the squad for the 2021 CONCACAF Gold Cup on July 1, 2021.

-Henry was expected to be named to the Canada squad for the 2022 FIFA World Cup, but during the warm-up prior to a pre-tournament friendly against Bahrain on November 11, he suffered an calf injury that ultimately ruled him out of the final squad.
+Henry was expected to be named to the Canada squad for the 2022 FIFA World Cup, but during the warm-up prior to a pre-tournament friendly against Bahrain on November 11, he suffered a calf injury that ultimately ruled him out of the final squad.

+Henry has described his roughly decade-long international career as coinciding with a marked cultural shift within the national team, saying that "the team is night and day, like the mentality of the professionals, the players, the quality, the preparation with everything that's going on."
+He has credited a generation of players — including Jonathan Osorio, who he says bridges the gap between veterans such as Atiba Hutchinson and younger players like Alphonso Davies — with installing a "brotherhood" mentality within the squad, and has singled out head coach John Herdman as "the leader of everything that goes on" in transforming the team's culture and style of play.
+Henry has said that senior players on the squad, including himself, deliberately avoid imposing strict controls on younger teammates so as not to hinder their development, explaining that "we don't put the fear, or the control, or the locks on them to stop them from growing."